Bill King: Calls and phrases

 King's trademark phrase was "Holy Toledo", which he used when a stupendous event occurred for the team he was announcing for.
 Other well known calls are "Not in your wildest alcoholic nightmare would you ever imagine such events unfolding!" which he said during an Oakland Athletics game against the Texas Rangers and "Crazy...just plain crazy!" which he voiced when Scott Hatteberg hit his walk-off home run against the Kansas City Royals to push the Athletics’ historic win streak to twenty games.
-He also referred a grinning John Madden as a "slit watermelon" as a complement when Raiders won the Super Bowl in 1977 with Madden as a coach.
+He also described a grinning John Madden as a "slit watermelon" as a compliment when Raiders won the Super Bowl in 1977 with Madden as a coach.

 Death

-King died of a pulmonary embolus in San Leandro, California, on October 18, 2005 at the age of 78.
+King died of a pulmonary embolus in San Leandro, California, on October 18, 2005, at the age of 78.
 Although King had long refused to reveal his age, a search of the Social Security Death Index revealed he had been born on October 6, 1927 a year also confirmed by his son, Michael.